boetiusj/hugo/developer.md

     - Doesn't interfere with SVGs
     - [render-image.html experiments](/summary-render-image-files.md), all tests done at /interior-painter-kansas-city/
     - I am expecting that if render-image.html specifies it, I will see something like "width=33" when I inspect the <img> - is that accurate?
-    - Lighthouse says existing webp images can be smaller:  first image on /interior-painter-kansas-city/ is 699.6 KiB and can be reduced by 577.2 KiB.
-How to make this happen?
 2. Hero section - image loads slowly and so gives poor Lighthouse score.
 Only one hero background image on the site - static/images/january.webp.
     - Please modify (hero.html) so the [hero image is a normal image](https://www.corewebvitals.io/pagespeed/optimize-images-for-core-web-vitals) unless there is a better way to handle the hero.